Coffee Equipment Company

-The company's first product was the Clover 1s, a machine that produces brewed coffee one cup at a time.
-The machine uses a brewing method similar to that of a French press along with a vacuum system to separate the liquid from the coffee grounds.
+Its first product, the Clover 1s, brewed coffee one cup at a time.
+The machine combined a method similar to a French press with a vacuum mechanism that separated the liquid from the grounds.

 Starbucks CEO Howard Schultz purchased the company after trying a cup brewed by a Clover machine and declaring it to be "the best cup of brewed coffee I have ever tasted".